 India set for biggest electoral battle after 2009

-New Delhi: Amid corruption sagas that have dented India`s ruling coalition, four states and a union territory go to the polls from Monday in the country`s largest electoral exercise in two years that holds the maximum significance for the Congress and the Communists.
+New Delhi: Amid corruption sagas that have dented India`s ruling coalition, five states go to the polls from Monday in the country`s largest electoral exercise in two years that holds the maximum significance for the Congress and the Communists.

 Some 150 million people will be eligible to vote in the April-May elections in Assam, Kerala, Tamil Nadu, Puducherry and West Bengal in which the key players are the Congress, the Left, and regional parties such as the Trinamool Congress, DMK, AIADMK and Asom Gana Parishad (AGP).

-Most political pundits believe that ruling parties will be voted out in most of the election battlegrounds.
+Most political pundits believe that ruling parties will be voted out in most of the five states.
 If that does happen, the most significant of changes will take place in West Bengal and Tamil Nadu.

 Although the Left Front is overtly confident of retaining power, West Bengal watchers believe the six-phase elections in the state are likely to end the over three decades of uninterrupted and enviable Marxist rule.

-"After the Bihar election where it was jolted by the scale of its defeat, the Congress is looking for solace," political analyst GVL Narasimha Rao said.
+"After the Bihar election where it was jolted by the scale of its defeat, the Congress is looking for solace," political analyst GVL Narasimha Rao said to a news agency.
 "As for the Left, it is now a matter of survival."

-Congress spokesman Shakeel Ahmed explained why these elections, although taking place only in four states and a union territory, are important.
+Congress spokesman Shakeel Ahmed explained why these elections, although taking place only in five states, are important.